clvrai/furniture-bench/docs/website/source/references/troubleshooting.rst

   **A:** Consider
   installing `realsense
   viewer <https://robots.uc3m.es/installation-guides/install-realsense2.html>`__
   and test whether the camera is connected stably.
-Also there are other features in the viewer that can be used to check the camera status.
+Also, there are other features in the viewer that can be used to check the camera status.

 | **Q:** What should I do if I encounter a RuntimeError: Frame didn't arrive within 5000 error when using a camera?